Geofresh/cambria-dice/README.md

 The application is built with:
 - Flask for the backend
-- Vanilla JavaScript for frontend interactions
+- JavaScript for frontend interactions
-- Custom CSS for medieval/fantasy styling
+- CSS for Cambria styling
-- Google Fonts (MedievalSharp) for thematic typography
+- Google Fonts (MedievalSharp)

 ## API Endpoints